arsharaj/project-lineup/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please open an issue using the [Bug Report Template][bug_report].
+If you find a bug, please open an issue using the [Bug Report Template](.github/ISSUE_TEMPLATE/bug_report.md).
 Include as much detail as possible to help us diagnose and fix the issue quickly.

 ### Requesting Features

-If you have a new feature idea, please submit an issue using the [Feature Request Template][feature_request].
+If you have a new feature idea, please submit an issue using the [Feature Request Template](.github/ISSUE_TEMPLATE/feature_request.md).
 Provide details about the feature and its use case.

 ### Thank You

 Your contributions are greatly appreciated !
 Together, we can make this project even better.

-[code_of_conduct]: code_of_conduct.md
-[bug_report]: .github/issue-template/bug_report.md
-[feature_request]: .github/issue-template/feature_request.md